 Convoluted setup instructions: To be fair, I'd rather have convoluted setup instructions if the actual operation is easy and reliable than have clear instructions for a product that simply doesn't work.
 The myQ printed quick-start guide starts out OK, but once I downloaded the app and created an account, the rest of the setup instructions didn't provide enough context or simply lacked clarity.
 I was literally standing on a ladder in the center of my garage, watching my garage door go up and down as if controlled by an alien force — and this was a normal part of the setup.

 The app is stable, secure (I use Face ID in iOS to unlock the app) and has a friendly interface.
-Among smart garage door openers, though, the McQ is the least friendly when it comes to working with other smart home devices.
-It doesn't work with Alexa, and you need to pay to have it work with Google Assistant.
+Among smart garage door openers, though, the MyQ could be more friendly when it comes to working with other smart home devices.
+While it works with Google Assistant and HomeKit, it doesn't work with Alexa.

 Credit: Tom's Guide